Excel73/KDE-3.5-PSP-Theme/README.md

 10. Put the PTF file in /PSP/THEME/ on your PSP's memory card or microSD card and you're done!

-## License

-I want this to be public without the ability for monitary gain, but because I can't just have an CC ND license, it will have a CC BY-ND 4.0 license.

 ## Credit

 - The designers/photographers behind TDE/KDE 3.5